caniko/BiKiPy/documentation/source/index.rst

 Welcome to BiKiPy's documentation!
 ==================================

-Behavioral kinematics_ Python, or BiKiPy, is a data analysis platform.
-The submodules compartmentalize different steps of the analysis. :code:`reader` for ingesting data, :code:`behavior` for analysis.
+Behavioral kinematics_ Python, or BiKiPy (pronounced like bee-key-py), is a data analysis platform.
+The submodules compartmentalize different steps of the analysis. :code:`bikipy.reader` for ingesting data, :code:`bikipy.behavior` for analysis.

 Some of the analysis functions have been placed in auxiliary subpackages that are defined categorically such as :code:`bikipy.math` and :code:`bikipy.utils`, to ensure accessibility across analysis pipelines that are implemented discretely.
 The :code:`bikipy.perimeter` submodule, defines classes for enclosed areas or perimeters.